nheron/droolsonboarding/gettingStarted/installing_drools_tooling.md

 # Installing Drools Tooling

-We propose a VirtualBox Virtual Machine with all installed and configured.
+We propose a VirtualBox  Machine with all installed and configured.

 If you prefer, you can install all tools on your machine.
 To be able to work with drools, we need :